 animind - Fotolia

-The PowerShell community is vibrant, with many of its developers contributing new cmdlets and scripts to the open source PowerShell Core and creating PowerShell modules that automate data center processes and management.
+The PowerShell community is vibrant, with many of its developers contributing cmdlets and scripts to the open source PowerShell Core and creating PowerShell modules that automate data center processes and management.

 Deploying Windows updates with code is never an easy task, but the PSWindowsUpdate module can help.
 This module enables you to view update installation history and pending updates, uninstall updates, install local updates and install updates remotely.